Dead Girls (novel): Plot

-Kito takes Primavera and Ignatz to meet Mosquito, an old employee who she had previously used to attempt to spread her virus to the Cartier dolls, to ask for money.
-Back on the road Ignatz and Primavera are attacked by the Pikadon Twins, and though they manage to kill them they lose Kito in the process.
+Kito takes Primavera and Ignatz to meet Mosquito, an old employee, to ask for money.
+Back on the road, Ignatz and Primavera are attacked by the Pikadon Twins, and though they manage to kill them they lose Kito in the process.

-Dead Girls

-Ignatz and Primavera try to escape down the Mekong river, but Primavera collapses as she gives in to Titania's death wish.
-A hologram of Titania appears and explains to Ignatz that the only way the Lilim can survive is by keeping their numbers under control by culling themselves.
+Ignatz and Primavera try to escape down the Mekong river, but Primavera collapses as she gives in to the virus.
+It is revealed that the only way the Lilim can survive is by keeping their numbers under control.
 Primavera dies.